graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-11/papers/2024-11-29-context-parallelism.md

 ### Background

 Serving LLMs with longer context lengths uses more memory.
 In particular, the size of the Key and Value (KV) cache increases linearly with context length.
-If the memory required exceeds that of a single processor, it must either be split across multiple processors or quantized to a lower precision number format.
+If the memory required exceeds that of a single processor, it must either be split across multiple processors or quantised to a lower precision number format.
 This paper focuses on the Context Parallelism (CP) paradigm which splits the inputs and all activations along the sequence dimension.
 Then the processors exchange QKV tensors to compute attention.

-This paper builds on Ring Attention, a technique devised by researchers at UC Berkeley: the main idea is to perform a blockwise computation of self-attention and feedforward to distribute the long context length across multiple devices while fully overlapping the communication of KV blocks with the computation of attention.
+This paper builds on Ring Attention, a technique devised by researchers at UC Berkeley: the main idea is to perform a block-wise computation of self-attention and feedforward to distribute the long context length across multiple devices while fully overlapping the communication of KV blocks with the computation of attention.

 ### Their method